A pseudo-fermion method for the exact description of fermionic environments: from single-molecule electronics to Kondo resonance

-\emph{Kondo resonance.--} To demonstrate that the pseudo-fermions can indeed capture non-trivial correlations between system and environment we turn to the example of Kondo resonance~\cite{kondocloud,kondocorrelation,Ivan2020}.
+\emph{Kondo resonance.--} To demonstrate that the pseudo-fermions can indeed capture non-trivial correlations between system and environment we turn to the example of Kondo resonance~\cite{PhysRevLett.121.026805,PhysRevB.98.024103,Ivan2020,kondocloud,kondocorrelation}.
 Previously, this was used to demonstrate the power of the HEOM method in dealing with Fermionic systems~\cite{KondoPRL}, and here we do the same for the pseudo-fermion method.
-We start with a system containing two interacting Fermions labelled by their spin coupled to two similarly spin-labelled reservoirs,
+We start with a system containing two interacting Fermions labelled by their spin coupled to a spin-labelled reservoir,

 where $\nu \in \{\uparrow, \downarrow\}$.
-The spectral density of the impurity with spin $\nu$ (an experimentally observable quantity~\cite{Angleresolved,STM} which can exhibit signatures of Kondo resonance) is defined as \bq A_{\nu}(\omega) = \frac{1}{2\pi}\int dt e^{i\omega t} \ex{\{s_{\nu}(t),s_{\nu}^{\dagger}(0)\}}\;. \eq This can be evaluated using the pseudo-fermion equation of motion. \figref{figure3} demonstrates the spectrum for a symmetric example where $U = -2 \epsilon $.
-Here the bath spectral densities are quite narrow compared to the system energies, and we find that the pseudo-fermion method fits the predicted result of the HEOM (using a converged Pad\'e decomposition of the bath correlation functions) remarkably well.
+The spectral density of the impurity with spin $\nu$ (an experimentally observable quantity~\cite{Angleresolved,STM} which can exhibit signatures of Kondo resonance) is defined as $A_{\nu}(\omega) = \int dt e^{i\omega t} \ex{\{s_{\nu}(t),s_{\nu}^{\dagger}(0)\}}/2\pi$.
+This can be evaluated using the pseudo-fermion equation of motion. \figref{figure3} demonstrates the spectrum for a symmetric example where $U = -2 \epsilon $.
+The pseudo-fermion method fits the predicted HEOM result (using a converged Pad\'e decomposition of the bath correlation functions) remarkably well.
 The two side-peaks appear around the system energies, while the Kondo resonance appears at zero frequency, as expected.
-If we broaden the environments however, we start to see deviations due to inaccuracies in the fit, particularly in the height of the Kondo resonance.

-Importantly, by considering the full Matsubara series $M^\sigma(t)$, we show in \cite{Supplemental} that all terms associated with large (compared to the inverse time-scales of the system) Matsubara frequencies \emph{do not} effectively contribute to the system reduced dynamics (this should be compared with the result for Bosonic environments \cite{Ishizaki_1}, where such terms introduce additional Markovian decay).
+Importantly, by considering the full Matsubara series $M^\sigma(t)$, we show in \cite{Supplemental} that all terms associated with large (compared to the inverse time-scales of the system) Matsubara frequencies \emph{do not} effectively contribute to the reduced system dynamics (while for Bosonic environments such terms introduce additional Markovian decay \cite{Ishizaki_1}).
 This implies that a finite truncation of the series is possible, and hence a finite number of pseudomodes can be employed even in the scaling limit.
-Numerically this limit may be approachable with a tensor network method, similar to that employed in \cite{PhysRevX.10.031040,PhysRevLett.123.100502}, or the process-tensor method used in \cite{tempo,ace}.
+However, despite this, direct numerical solutions using standard Jordan-Wigner mappings become numerically challenging when more than a few pseudomodes are needed.
+Fortunately, by employing matrix product state techniques, akin to those used in \cite{PhysRevX.10.031040,PhysRevLett.123.100502}, we have found that we can access this regime, as demonstrated in Fig.~\ref{figure3}(b)(see also \cite{Supplemental}).